 THOSE interested in the design, manufacture, construction or maintenance of railway signal facilities enjoy the distinction of participating in one of the most progressive and busiest fields in present day railroading.
-Within a week, recently, news was received of contracts being awarded for a.c. position-light signals covering 122 miles of single track on the Norfolk & Western between Roanoke, Va., and Winston Salem, N. C.; for d.c. color-light signals on about 165 miles of single track on the Missouri Pacific between Jefferson City, Mo., and Kansas City; and for 139 miles of d.c. color-light signals on the Seaboard Air Line between Savannah, Ga., and
+Within a week, recently, news was received of contracts being awarded for a.c. positionlight signals covering 122 miles of single track on the Norfolk & Western between Roanoke, Va., and Winston Salem, N. C.; for d.c. color-light signals on about 165 miles of single track on the Missouri Pacific between Jefferson City, Mo., and Kansas City; and for 139 miles of d.c. color-light signals on the Seaboard Air Line between Sayannah, Ga., and Jacksonville, Fla.

-Jacksonville, Fla.
 Orders were placed in the same week also for materials to signal a section of single track on the New York Central Lines complete with remote control switch machines, so arranged that trains can be operated by signal indications without train orders, while another road is working on plans for a similar installation on a short mileage of busy single track.
 In addition, news is received almost daily of contracts for new interlockings, many of them to be installed on busy single-track lines to eliminate train stops and reduce train schedules in competitive territories.

-Signal business is good and should continue to be so for several years because railroad managements are becoming more and more convinced that the track capacity of a busy single-track line can be increased safely by the use of signaling more eco-There are approximately 152,870 miles of singleof which are equipped with automatic block signals.
+Signal business is good and should continue to be so for several years because railroad managements are becoming more and more convinced that the track capacity of a busy single-track line can be increased safely by the use of signaling more economically than by additional tracks in many cases.
+There are approximately 152,870 miles of singletrack lines in the United States, only 22,459 miles of which are equipped with automatic block signals.
 Within the last few years industrial, mining and agricultural developments have been responsible for an unusual growth in traffic on many of these divisions.
 This situation has accentuated the difficulties ordinarily encountered where a seasonal movement of fruit, grain or tourist traffic congests certain sections of the road for a short period.
-Signal officers could as to what signals and interlockings can do to enable an increased traffic to be handled efficiently with a minimum capital expenditure.
+Signal officers could be considered lax in their duties if they do not keep in touch with such conditions on their lines.
+Most of them are in a position to inform their managements as to what signals and interlockings can do to enable an increased traffic to be handled efficiently with a minimum capital expenditure.